MOONLABIISERB/marl-ecs-course/Assignment-3/README.md

 #### **Bonus Challenge**

 Solve the MAPF problem with randomized starting positions for agents in each episode.
+It is solved using env2.py file

 ### Environment Setup